Interstate 26 in North Carolina: Route description

 Near milemarker 36, the Blue Ridge Parkway crosses over I-26 with a 75.1 ft clearance; access to the Blue Ridge Parkway is via NC 191 (exit 33).

-In Fletcher, I-26 goes by the Asheville Regional Airport and accesses NC 280 to Brevard and Mills River (exit 40); 3.2 mi later, US 25 rejoins (exit 44).
+In Fletcher, I-26 goes by Asheville Regional Airport and accesses NC 280 to Brevard and Mills River (exit 40); 3.2 mi later, US 25 rejoins (exit 44).
 In Hendersonville, it connects with US 64, which connect travelers to nearby Chimney Rock, Lake Lure, and Brevard.
-Between milemarkers 53 and 54, I-26 crosses the Eastern Continental Divide (elevation 2130 ft) at the County Road 1803 overpass (CR 1803, Crest Road).
-Near East Flat Rock, US 25 separates again toward Greenville, South Carolina, while I-26 goes southeasterly down along Dodging Hill and crosses over the Green River along Peter Guice Memorial Bridge, with a 235 ft clearance from the river, making it the highest bridge in North Carolina.
+Between milemarkers 53 and 54, I-26 crosses the Eastern Continental Divide (elevation 2130 ft) at the County Road 1803 (CR 1803, Crest Road) overpass.
+Near East Flat Rock, US 25 separates again toward Greenville, South Carolina, while I-26 goes southeasterly down along Dodging Hill and crosses over the Green River along the Peter Guice Memorial Bridge, with a 235 ft clearance from the river, making it the highest bridge in North Carolina.

 At Howard Gap (elevation around 1900 ft), an additional truck lane is available on westbound I-26 for 3 mi.
 In Columbus, US 74 ends concurrency at exit 67, continuing east toward Shelby.
 At 71.4 mi, which combines I-26 and Future I-26, I-26 crosses the state line and into South Carolina.

-I-26 also make up part of Corridor B in the Appalachian Development Highway System (ADHS).
-Corridor B connects I-40, in Asheville, North Carolina, with US 23, near Lucasville, Ohio; it overlaps 9 mi of I-26 and 22 mi of Future I-26.
-ADHS provides additional funds, as authorized by the US Congress, which have enabled I-26 to benefit from the successive improvements and widening along its routing within the corridor.
+I-26 also makes up part of Corridor B in the Appalachian Development Highway System (ADHS).
+Corridor B connects I-40, in Asheville with US 23, near Lucasville, Ohio; it overlaps 9 mi of I-26 and 22 mi of Future I-26.
+The ADHS provides additional funds, as authorized by Congress, which have enabled I-26 to benefit from the successive improvements and widening along its routing within the corridor.
 The white-on-blue banner "Appalachian Highway" is used to mark the ADHS corridor.

 I-26 overlaps with one state scenic byway simply known as the "I-26 Scenic Byway".
 Located from the Tennessee state line to exit 9 (US 19/US 23A) near Mars Hill.
 The byway is known for its unspoiled views of the North Carolina Mountains.

 History

 I-26 appeared in the original Interstate Highway plans running from Charleston to Asheville.
 The road was first mapped as an under construction highway from US 25 near Hendersonville north to NC 280 (current NC 146).
 The first segment opened in 1966 beginning at NC 280 to the US 25 connector near East Flat Rock.
 In 1969, I-26 was extended north to I-40, and the South Carolina segment was extended to NC 108 near Columbus.
 In 1973, I-26 was extended from the US 25 connector to Saluda.
 Three years later, I-26 was connected.
 The segment from Saluda to NC 108 was completed.
-In fall 2003, when the Madison County section opened, the Buncombe County section received the designation "Future I-26" because it did not meet Interstate standards.
+In late 2003, when the Madison County section opened, the Buncombe County section received the designation "Future I-26" because it did not meet Interstate standards.
 Starting in 2021, the section north of Asheville is scheduled for upgrades.